-Against Sony, Nikon seem to have improved upon many of the shortcomings of the 42-MP Sony A7R III camera.
-Given that they’re principally an optical company, Nikon rarely are the first to introduce new tech, preferring to see how it performs and then improving and perfecting it, making sure it’s reliable enough for professional use.
+Against Sony, Nikon seems to have improved upon many of the shortcomings of the 42-MP Sony A7R III camera.
+Given that they’re principally an optical company, Nikon rarely is the first to introduce new tech, preferring to see how it performs and then improve and perfect it, making sure it’s reliable enough for professional use.

 On high-end models, Nikon always pay attention to the viewfinder.
 It has a complicated construction and offers a high 0.8X magnification (with the 50mm lens) and what Nikon call a “high eyepoint”; in this case a high or long 21mm, which allows comfortable viewing of all of the frame without your eye being placed up against the eye-piece.
 When your eye is placed up-close, the corners are even easier to see.
 The original purpose was to allow unrestricted viewing for those using eye-glasses.

 The single card slot in the Z 7 is deliberate and likely a decision to differentiate the Z 7 from the D850.
 For some it will be a deal-breaker.
 I once asked a Nikon executive, after the launch of the Nikon F90, why it didn’t incorporate some features found on earlier Nikon bodies.
 He replied “if we put everything on a camera, what would we sell you tomorrow?”
 For the majority of users, and speaking for myself, I suspect this isn’t as much of an issue as some are making.

 As for the marketing message which wasn’t a model of clarity to begin with, I spoke to my contact before launch and they admitted they were “rushed”.
 This suggests to me that Nikon brought the launch forward, perhaps in the knowledge of a rival offering that’s not too far off.
 I don’t know of anything specifically but time will tell.